Molten Chocolate Lava Cake

 Laura

-This easy Molten Chocolate Lava Cake recipe is made with 6 ingredients in 20 minutes and includes gluten-free options!
-These lava cakes are a decadent gourmet dessert that's surprisingly easy and uncomplicated to make.
+This molten chocolate lava cake recipe is easy to make with 6 ingredients in 20 minutes.
+These lava cakes are a decadent gourmet dessert that's perfect for special occasions.

 5 from 9 votes